freddiefujiwara/goma-1015/README.md

 # Create a model

-Model, in fast-check the action is defined in the form of a Command also you can see test target on the source code[Goma1015](https://raw.githubusercontent.com/freddiefujiwara/goma-1015/master/src/lib/index.ts), so Let's try to use public field state,water and temperature, and Initialize it in constructor as in Goma1015.
+Model, in fast-check the action is defined in the form of a Command also you can see test target on the source code [Goma1015](https://raw.githubusercontent.com/freddiefujiwara/goma-1015/master/src/lib/index.ts), so Let's try to use public field state,water and temperature, and Initialize it in constructor as in Goma1015.